tillchen/Tech_Books/README.md

 ## About

-This repository keeps track of wonderful tech books I've enjoyed regarding programming, computer science, AI, and machine learning.
+This repository keeps track of the wonderful tech books I've enjoyed regarding programming, computer science, AI, and machine learning.

 ## The list in chronological order